 A Practical Guide to Risk Management

 Reading finance texts is often a painful exercise.
 This is an exception.
-Discussing the complex world of risk, long tails and statistics is tough.
-Coleman makes it reasonable, interesting and big picture enough to understand if you have a basic background in the subject.
-This is a great read, and well footnoted accompanied by a lengthy reference section for deeper diving.
-You’ll understand risk better and have an appreciated for the imprecise precision in measuring and managing risk.
+Discussing the complex world of risk, long tails, and statistics is tough.
+Coleman makes it reasonable, interesting, and big picture enough to understand if you have a basic background in the subject.
+This is a great read and well footnoted, accompanied by a lengthy reference section for deeper diving.
+You’ll understand risk better and have an appreciation for the imprecise precision in measuring and managing risk.
 Great read.

 #BreakIntoVC: How to Break Into Venture Capital And Think Like an Investor Whether You’re a Student, Entrepreneur or Working Professional (Venture Capital Guidebook Book 1)

-I’ve spent most of my career working for PE backed companies, and while this book focused on VC\growth capital, the principles are the same – as is the language.
-Anyone looking to engage with financial sponsors as an analyst, new banker, employee or banker will do well to read this book.
+I’ve spent most of my career working for PE-backed companies, and while this book focused on VC\growth capital, the principles are the same – as is the language.
+Anyone looking to engage with financial sponsors as analysts, new bankers, employees, or bankers will do well to read this book.